The Scavenger Hunt

 The full architecture

 The orchestrator is the brain.
 Hooks are spinal reflexes.
 The orchestrator decides what should happen next.
 Hooks make sure the agent physically can't do anything else between orchestrator calls.
 The agent is the body that executes the current action.
 And everything the orchestrator knows, it knows from reading files on disk.
+The static version is above; the interactive runtime map is the live ground truth — every actor, hook, and artifact is clickable and opens its real definition.

 Elaboration conversation